open-AIMS/NEC-estimation/README.md

 models, with a range of models specified based on the known distribution of the “concentration” or “dose” variable (the predictor, x) as well as the “response” (y) variable.
-The model formula, including priors and the required init function required to call a jags model are automatically generated based on information contained in the supplied data.
-While the distribution of the x and y variables can be specified directly, jagsNEC will automatically ‘guess’ the correct distribution to use, based on the characteristics of the provided data.
+The model formula, including priors and the init function required to call a jags model are automatically generated based on information contained in the supplied data.
+While the distribution of the x and y variables can be specified directly, jagsNEC will automatically ‘guess’ the correct distribution to use based on the characteristics of the provided data.

-This project started with an implementation of the NEC model based on that described in (Fox 2010).
+This project started with an implementation of the NEC model based on that described in (Fox 2010) using R2jags.
 The package has been further generalised to allow a large range of response variables to be modelled using the appropriate statistical distribution, and the current implementation supports gaussian, poisson, binomial, gamma, negbin and beta response data.
-We have since also further added a range of alternative NEC model types, as well as a range of typically used concentration-response models (such as 4-parameter logistic and weibull models) that have no NEC ‘step’ function but simply model response as a smooth function of concentration.
+We have since also further added a range of alternative NEC model types, as well as a range of typically used concentration-response models (such as 4-parameter logistic and weibull models) that have no NEC ‘step’ function but simply model response as a smooth function of concentration, as can be fit using other commonly used frequentist packages such as drc (Ritz et al. 2016).

-Models can be fit directly using fit.jagsNEC, or alternatively using the function fit.jagsMANEC it is possible to fit a specific set or all of the available models.
+Specific models can be fit directly using fit.jagsNEC.
+Alternatively it is possible to fit a specific set or all of the available models using the function fit.jagsMANEC.
 The fit.jagsMANEC function returns a model weighted estimate of predicted posterior values, based on DIC model weights.
 It is also possible to obtain all individual model fits from the fitted jagsMANECfit model object if required.
+Multi-model inference can be useful where there are a range of plausible models that could be used (Burnham and Anderson 2002) and had recently adopted in ecotoxicology for SSD model inference (Thorley and Schwarz 2018).

 An additional endpoint has also been derived using Bayesian posterior predicted values to estimate the “No-Statistical-Effect-Concentration”